Bandar Upazila: Demographics

-According to the 2011 Bangladesh census, Bandar Upazila had 73,171 households and a population of 312,841, 53.2% of whom lived in urban areas.
-9.8% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 58.9%, compared to the national average of 51.8%.
+According to the 2022 Census of Bangladesh, Bandar Upazila had 105,082 households and a population of 414,019.
+The average household size was 3.91.
+Bandar had a literacy rate (age 7 and over) of 78.50%, compared to the national average of 74.80%, and a sex ratio of 108.63.

 Administration

 Bandar Upazila is divided into five union parishads: Bandar, Dhamgar, Kalagachhia, Madanpur, and Musapur.
 The union parishads are subdivided into 89 mauzas and 158 villages.

 Economy and tourism

 Bandar's ancient history has made it a popular place of tourism.
 Home to 252 mosques, noted ones include the Bandar Shahi Mosque, the mosque and mausoleum of Haji Baba Saleh and the Farazikanda Mosque.
 Other notable sites include the Qadam Rasul in Nabiganj and the Sonakanda Fort, both dating back several hundred years.